 It’s really important that everyone gets all the important information they need upfront.
 Then the fun begins.
 Our team arranges a great student social to get everyone off campus and integrating with each other.
 The campus is surrounded by great bars, restaurants and shops – so there is plenty to do and see when we all go out.
 Last intake, all the new students went to Pizza Union and then to a bar afterwards – this is the best opportunity to familiarise yourself with the students and support staff.
 It’s great to see everyone make new friends at these events every year.

-The Students Union fair is something to put in the diary.
+The Students Union Welcome Event is something to put in the diary.
 The campus has a Northumbria University Students Union representative, and they organise this event to help people understand more about how the Union operates.
 If students choose to use this range of services, they can benefit from university partnerships with bars and restaurants – as well as access to different events.

 Arrive with an open mind.
 There are many different types of people studying here, and London is one of the most diverse places on the planet.
 Approaching your time here with an open mind will enable you to make the most of it.
 This is an exciting time to be on campus in London and we’re looking forward to our next intake.